BListyg/Statistical-Errors-of-Generational-Differences/README.md

   * Update 2018-04-17: Took out measurement error

-* Rescale the Y variable to be placed on a typical 5-point Likert scale
+* Rescale the Y variable to be placed on a typical 5-point Likert scale with 10 totals items, thus rescale goes from 10 to 50.

 * Rescale the X variables to be placed within a 22 to 75 range (typical age range of people within the workforce).